purnur-schneider/purnur-schneider.github.io/docs/index.md

 <!-- *You may download [my CV](webdocs/CV.pdf)*. -->

 In my previous roles, such as Acting Associate at BCI Investment Management and Head of Research at Insch Capital Management SA, I gained extensive knowledge of investment procedures, performance reporting, risk management, and client service.

 I also have experience in teaching and research assistantship in academia, where I taught and assisted courses on financial mathematics, portfolio management, and risk management.

 Currently, I am volunteering at the CFA Society Victoria for the Financial Literacy Project, providing financial advice to underserved demographics.
+So far, we have delivered 7 workshops, most notably at Anawim House and Inter-Cultural Association of Victoria.

-Overall, my experience and skills make me well-equipped to excel in the field of financial analysis, and I am excited to use my expertise and expand my knowledge in new and challenging roles.
+Overall, my experience and skills make me well-equipped to excel in the field of financial analysis.
+I am excited to use my expertise and expand my knowledge in new and challenging roles.

 <!--As an experienced Financial Analyst with a passion for research, performance analysis, and risk management, I bring a wealth of knowledge and expertise to the table.